How to guides

 Key ingredients for wellness at home?

-Our home feels ‘stuck in a decorating rut’ – help!
+My home is ‘stuck in a decorating rut’ – help!

-One of the easiest ways to ring the changes is to bring in new accessories.
-This could simply be a couple of new cushions or a throw.
-Try Graham & Green (I love the Orla Bobble cushion) and Designer’s Guild for neutrals, colour pops and pretty florals.
+One of the easiest ways to ring the changes is to bring in new accessories, such as a couple of new cushions or a throw.
+Try Graham & Green (we love the Orla Bobble cushion) and Designer’s Guild for neutrals, colour pops and pretty florals.
 Changing the artwork on the wall will also freshen up a room.
-Local galleries are a great place to start and www.notonthehighstreet.com has a good selection of prints.
 Artists to look out for include Laura Stoddart who produces beautifully-detailed botanical work and Jessica Hogarth for seaside-themed art.